-Figure 1.
-Location of the site and surrounding HER sites and listed buildings

-Figure 2.
-Part of John Evans' Map of Wales (1795)

-Figure 3.
-Map and Survey of the Parishes of Llandanwg and Llanfihangel y Traethau in the County of Merioneth 1810 (Mostyn MSS 8604).

-- Figure 4. tracing of tithe map of the parish of Llandanwg (1841) with information from enclosure award (1806).
-Created 1865 (LRRO 13573). - Figure 5.
-Part of Cors y Gedol Estate 1849 Sale Map of the Town of Harlech (Sale Catalogues 177). - Figure 6.
-Ordnance Survey 25 inch First Edition County Series maps Merionethshire sheets IXX.13 and XXVI.1 (1889), inset showing Baptismal Well.
+- Figure 1.
+Location of the site and surrounding HER sites and listed buildings - Figure 2.
+Part of John Evans' Map of Wales (1795) - Figure 3.
+Detail of a Map and Survey of the Parishes of Llandanwg and Llanfihangel y Traethau in the County of Merioneth 1810 (Mostyn MSS 8604). - Figure 4.
+Detail of a tracing of tithe map of the parish of Llandanwg (1841) with information from enclosure award (1806).
+Created 1865 (LRRO 13573).
+The boundaries of the farm of Cae Ardd Goch are marked in dashed blue.
+Inset shows an enlargement of the study area (red dashed line): the Upper Pool is marked as 678. - Figure 5.
+Part of Cors y Gedol Estate 1849 Sale Map of the Town of Harlech (Sale Catalogues 177).

-Figure 7.
-Ordnance Survey 25 inch Second Edition County Series maps Merionethshire sheets IXX.13 and XXVI.1 (1901), inset showing Baptismal Well.

-Figure 8.
-Location of development area and surrounding features discussed in the text
+Approximate location of the field with the Upper Pool in middle indicated in dashed red line. - Figure 6.
+Detail from Ordnance Survey 25 inch First Edition County Series maps Merionethshire sheets IXX.13 and XXVI.1 (1889).
+Outline of field containing the development site dashed in red. - Figure 7.
+Detail from Ordnance Survey 25 inch Second Edition County Series maps Merionethshire sheets IXX.13 and XXVI.1 (1901).
+Outline of field containing the development site dashed in red. - Figure 8.
+New Proposed location of the pumping station showing archaeological features in the area.